btroncone/learn-rxjs/operators/combination/README.md

 ![combination](http://imgur.com/bHvgnGj.png)

-When you need to join information from multiple observables utilize the combination operators.
+The combination operators allow the joining of information from multiple observables.
-Order, time, and structure of emitted values is the primary variation among the following choices.
+Order, time, and structure of emitted values is the primary variation among these operators.

 ## Contents
 * [combineAll](combineall.md)